lancepioch/spress.lancepioch.com/readme.md

-Must have Spress (yosymfony/spress) installed, then run:
+`composer install`

-`spress site:build`
+`_plugins/vendor/bin/spress site:build`

+(you may require php directive in front)

-Output is generated in "./_site"
+Output is generated in "./public"